IrisZhuDev/flicker-task/README.md

 ## Browser and device compatibility

-This application has been tested with all the functionaly successfully running on:
+This application has been tested with all the features successfully running on:
 Safari 9,
 Chrome 63,
 Firefox Developer Edition 58,